 Delhaven is a learning and recreational facility for the handicapped and challenged.
 They also provide an opportunity for children ages 5 to 14 to go to summer camp.
 These kids would never have that experience without Delhaven’s program.
 The Youth Activities League has been operating since 1991 and is run by volunteers from the ranks of the Los Angeles County Sheriff’s Department.
 The goal is to deter young people from being lured into gangs by forging healthy relationships with adults during activities and trips.
 Baseball, basketball, flag football, tennis classes, cheerleading programs, and camping trips keep the kids busy.

-The Gabriel Foundation supports kids and teen who want to learn how to be water safe and become good swimmers through sponsoring our area YMCA Summer Swim Program.
+The Gabriel Foundation supports kids and teens who want to learn how to be water safe and become good swimmers through sponsoring our area YMCA Summer Swim Program.
 Being active, building confidence and developing healthy relationships is key to encouraging a young adult to go on to college and be a productive member of our community.

 The Gabriel Foundation is pleased to report that well over $2 million has been given to organizations over our years.
 It is hoped that that kind of generosity is matched by others in our community who understand the needs of our young people and have the compassion to help.